benjamingwynn/etch/readme.md

 * Improve the file browser
     * Add folder creation and file/folder deletion
-    * Add file tree view
-    * Add drag/drop support for copying & moving files.
+    * Add drag/drop support for copying & moving files
+    * Add ability to disconnect clients from sockets before deleting them
+* "Changed on disk" notice in editor
 * Soft/hard tab option in the editor
+* Ability to open the editor from the terminal
 * User configuration for editor
 * Improve Typescript support with imported types
 * Use UNIX sockets instead of port numbers for Hapi and GoTTY
 * Browser icons for editor and file browser
 * Links to file browser and terminal from the editor
-* "Changed on disk" notice in editor
 * Easily installable image, such as a Docker or Snap image
+* Plugin support

 ### Tab-less design